Skip to content

 Reset is the smallest save/restore case

 reset() (see The Reset-All Pattern) is the degenerate case of this same idea: "restore" a fixed, known state (each Property's initialValue) rather than an arbitrary captured one.
-A model that can correctly implement reset() by calling .reset() on every one of its Properties has, by construction, already satisfied the harder requirement of being fully save/restorable — which is a useful test to apply while designing a model, even in a sim that has no PhET-iO or save-feature plans yet.
+A model that can correctly implement reset() by calling .reset() on every one of its Properties has, by construction, already satisfied the harder requirement of being fully save/restorable — a useful design check even if you never ship a save feature.

 Design for save/restore even if you never build a save feature

-Keeping every piece of mutable state in a Property costs nothing extra to write and pays off in three unrelated ways at once: reset() becomes mechanical, PhET-iO state save/restore works with zero bespoke code if the sim is ever instrumented, and a future undo/redo feature has something to hang its capture step on.
-The alternative — state hidden in closures or plain fields — has to be refactored out retroactively the moment any of those three needs shows up.
+Keeping every piece of mutable state in a Property costs nothing extra to write and pays off in several ways at once: reset() becomes mechanical, a future undo/redo or save/load feature has something to hang its capture step on, and view code stays honest about what the model owns.
+The alternative — state hidden in closures or plain fields — has to be refactored out retroactively the moment any of those needs shows up.